Storm: Effects on human society

 Shipwrecks are common with the passage of strong tropical cyclones.
 Such shipwrecks can change the course of history, as well as influence art and literature.
 A hurricane led to a victory of the Spanish over the French for control of Fort Caroline, and ultimately the Atlantic coast of North America, in 1565.

 Strong winds from any storm type can damage or destroy vehicles, buildings, bridges, and other outside objects, turning loose debris into deadly flying projectiles.
 In the United States, major hurricanes comprise just 21% of all landfalling tropical cyclones, but account for 83% of all damage.
 Tropical cyclones often knock out power to tens or hundreds of thousands of people, preventing vital communication and hampering rescue efforts.
 Tropical cyclones often destroy key bridges, overpasses, and roads, complicating efforts to transport food, clean water, and medicine to the areas that need it.
 Furthermore, the damage caused by tropical cyclones to buildings and dwellings can result in economic damage to a region, and to a diaspora of the population of the region.

+It has been calculated by the Food and Agriculture Organization of the United Nations that storms had caused US$720 billion of damage between 1991 and 2023.
+These extreme weather events combine multiple destructive forces, including high winds that can flatten crops and destroy agricultural structures, torrential rainfall that can cause flooding, and soil erosion and hail that can devastate entire harvests within minutes.
+The concentration of storm-related losses reflects the specific vulnerability of agriculture to these intense, short-duration events that can cause widespread destruction across multiple agricultural sectors simultaneously.

 The storm surge, or the increase in sea level due to the cyclone, is typically the worst effect from landfalling tropical cyclones, historically resulting in 90% of tropical cyclone deaths.
 The relatively quick surge in sea level can move miles/kilometers inland, flooding homes and cutting off escape routes.
 The storm surges and winds of hurricanes may be destructive to human-made structures, but they also stir up the waters of coastal estuaries, which are typically important fish breeding locales.